Western Togoland Rebellion: September

-On 27 September – After an emergency meeting by its members in Ho, the Volta Regional House of Chiefs condemn the WTRF violence on 25 September.
+On 27 September – After an emergency meeting by its members in Ho, the Volta Regional House of Chiefs condemned the WTRF violence on 25 September.
 In a statement which was signed by the Vice President of the House, Togbe Tepre Hodo IV, called for the resolution of certain worrying and pertinent issues in connection with the alleged rebel actions, which it said were important for strengthening peace.
-For instance, the statement sought to know how the group managed to mount billboards and flags without anyone noticing until the billboards were seen only in the morning, in all past cases.
+For instance, the statement sought to know how the group managed to mount billboards and flags without anyone noticing until the billboards were seen in the morning, in all past cases.
 The statement sought to know the identities of those arrested following the events of Friday, September 25, amid allegations that innocent bystanders who were observing what was happening were arrested.
 They also wanted to know the identities of the 2 people killed at Juapong and three killed at Battor.
 The statement also expressed concern over the inability of National Security to pick up any intelligence on the activities of the WTRF to prevent them or arrest the conspirators.

 On 29 September – Separatists attacked a bus yard belonging to the State Transport Corporation in the city of Ho.
 Police later arrested some 30 protesters and one civilian was killed in an exchange of fire between the separatists and government forces.
-In an attempt to hurt each other's reputation in the upcoming election the General Secretary of the National Democratic Congress (NDC) accused the ruling New Patriotic Party (NPP) of being behind recent attacks of the WTRF in the Volta Region.
-In return Nana Obiri Boahen, the Deputy General Secretary of the NPP said that majority of the members of the WTRF belong to the NDC.
+The General Secretary of the National Democratic Congress (NDC) accused the ruling New Patriotic Party (NPP) of being behind recent attacks of the WTRF in the Volta Region.
+In return, Nana Obiri Boahen, the Deputy General Secretary of the NPP said that majority of the members of the WTRF belong to the NDC.